void

-The Fateful Adventures of the Good Soldier Švejk (mostly known as The Good Soldier Švejk) by Jaroslav Hašek is a novel that contains a wealth of geographical references - either directly through the plot, in dialogues or in the author's narrative.
-Hašek was himself unusually well travelled and had a photographic memory of geographical (and other) details.
-It is evident that he put a lot of emphasis on geography: Eight of the 27 chapter headlines in the novel contain geographical names.
+The Fateful Adventures of the Good Soldier Švejk (commonly known as The Good Soldier Švejk) by Jaroslav Hašek is rich in geographical references, whether through the plot itself, in dialogues, or in the author's narrative voice.
+Hašek was unusually well-travelled and had a photographic memory for geographical (and other) details.
+Geography mattered to him: eight of the 27 chapter headings in the novel contain geographical names.

-This web site will in due course contain a full overview of all the geographical references in the novel; from Prague in the introduction to Klimontów in the unfinished Part Four.
-Continents, states (also defunct), cities, market squares, city gates, regions, districts, towns, villages, mountains, mountain passes, oceans, lakes, rivers, caves, channels, islands, streets, parks and bridges are included.
+This website will, in due course, provide a complete overview of the novel's geographical references, from Prague in the introduction to Klimontów in the unfinished Part Four.
+It includes continents, states (including defunct ones), cities, market squares, city gates, regions, districts, towns, villages, mountains, mountain passes, oceans, lakes, rivers, caves, channels, islands, streets, parks, and bridges.

 The list is sorted according to the order in which the names appear in the novel.
-The chapter headlines are from Zenny Sadlon's recent translation (1999-2008) and will in most cases differ from Cecil Parrott's translation from 1973.
+The chapter headings are taken from Zenny Sadlon's recent translation (1999–2026); in most cases, these differ from Cecil Parrott's translation from 1973.

-The quotes in Czech are copied from the on-line version of The Good Soldier Švejk: provided by Jaroslav Šerák and contain links to the relevant chapter.
-The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and the novel on-line.
+The Czech quotations are taken from the online version of The Good Soldier Švejk provided by Jaroslav Šerák and link to the relevant chapter.
+The toolbar provides direct links to Wikipedia, Google Maps, Google Search, svejkmuseum.cz, and the novel online.

-In [I.14] the river is mentioned again in a similar description.
+In [I.14], the river is mentioned again in a similar description.
 See Dunajec.

 Background

-This situation persisted until 8 December when the Russians were pushed eastwards towards Dunajec during the battle of Limanowa.
-It was during the advance on Kraków that Czech volunteers in the Russian army, Česká družina, first were in action against k.u.k.
+This situation persisted until 8 December, when the Russians were pushed eastwards towards Dunajec during the battle of Limanowa.
+It was during the advance on Kraków that Czech volunteers in the Russian army, Česká družina, were first in action against k.u.k.
 Heer.
 Wieliczka was also the westernmost point the imperial Russian army ever reached.

 Mentioned in a short story